The six-phase loop

 The full loop, on a small feature, takes about twenty to thirty minutes of total wall-clock time.
 On a medium feature, an hour.
 On a large feature, a few hours - and the large feature would have taken days without the agent, so the comparison is favorable.

-The friction relative to "just have the agent write the code" is real but bounded.
+The friction relative to "just have the agent write the code" is the gate time - the note, the plan, the diff review - and it is bounded.
 The benefit relative to "ship code without rigor" is substantial.

 The loop's timing in rehearsal is not the loop's timing in production.
 I learned this from a demo I ran for a client team earlier this year.
 The demo plan called for an architecture-review run that produced an HTML report from a fresh repo in roughly four minutes.
 In rehearsal, with the agent's AGENTS.md pre-loaded and the repo paths cached, four minutes was achievable.
 The first live attempt in front of the team took eight minutes per pane and started a clock on the audience's patience that I could feel from the front of the room.
 The second live attempt, two days later in a different room, took ten minutes.